markgbeckett/jupiter_ace/serial_int/README.md

 Source code and precompiled binaries are available on GitHub [https://github.com/markgbeckett/jupiter_ace/tree/master/serial_int].
 The easiest way to obtain the code is to download the pre-assembled tape image (xmodem.tap or xmodem.wav), ready to load into your Minstrel.
 The words contain non-relocatable machine code, so most be loaded into memory first, before any other words are defined or created.

-If you want to build your own version of the tools, the source code and a Makefile (named Makefile.xmodem) are also available from GitHub.
+If you want to build your own version of the tools, the source code and a Makefile are also available from GitHub.
 You will need the SJASMPLUS cross-assembler to assemble the source.

 Once assembled, you will have a binary image called xmodem.bin, which you need to load into an emulator (such as EightyOne) using the following slightly convoluted procedure: